fangwenji/tacas23-wasim/Readme.txt

         • formal property check in proof_construction/
         • invariant check  in proof_construction/

     2.1 Case study1: simple_pipe_no_stall
             $ cd ~/wasim/user_interface
             $ python3 run_script.py -s simulation_simple_MAC_no_stall.py -l ../log/log_simulation/ -i 'none'
             $ cd ~/wasim/proof_construction
-            $ python3 run_script.py -s prop_check_simple_MAC_no_stall.py -l ../log/log_proof/ -i 'none'
+            $ python3 run_script.py -s prop_check_simple_MAC_no_stall.py -l ../log/log_proof/ -i 'none' -v fpv
-            $ python3 run_script.py -s inv_check_simple_MAC_no_stall.py -l ../log/log_proof/ -i 'none'
+            $ python3 run_script.py -s inv_check_simple_MAC_no_stall.py -l ../log/log_proof/ -i 'none' -v inv

     2.2 Case study2: simple_pipe_stall
             $ cd ~/wasim/user_interface
             $ python3 run_script.py -s simulation_simple_MAC_stall.py -l ../log/log_simulation/ -i 'none'
             $ cd ~/wasim/proof_construction
-            $ python3 run_script.py -s prop_check_simple_MAC_stall.py -l ../log/log_proof/ -i 'none'
+            $ python3 run_script.py -s prop_check_simple_MAC_stall.py -l ../log/log_proof/ -i 'none' -v fpv
-            $ python3 run_script.py -s inv_check_simple_MAC_stall.py -l ../log/log_proof/ -i 'none'
+            $ python3 run_script.py -s inv_check_simple_MAC_stall.py -l ../log/log_proof/ -i 'none' -v inv

     2.3 Case study3:3_stage_pipe (with four instructions)
             $ cd ~/wasim/user_interface
             $ python3 run_script.py -s simulation_3_stage_pipe.py -l ../log/log_simulation/ -i 'all'
             $ cd ~/wasim/proof_construction
-            $ python3 run_script.py -s prop_check_3_stage_pipe.py -l ../log/log_proof/ -i 'all'
+            $ python3 run_script.py -s prop_check_3_stage_pipe.py -l ../log/log_proof/ -i 'all' -v fpv
-            $ python3 run_script.py -s inv_check_3_stage_pipe.py -l ../log/log_proof/ -i 'all'
+            $ python3 run_script.py -s inv_check_3_stage_pipe.py -l ../log/log_proof/ -i 'all' -v inv

-            Note: the input parameter of run_script.py -i could be substituted by a single instruction type (e.g., 'add' or 'nand' or 'set' or 'nop') to perform single instruction simulation and verification.
-Note that all three parameters in the commands above should be replaced simultaneously.
-            (e.g. for 'add' instruction:
-            $ cd ~/wasim/user_interface
-            $ python3 run_script.py -s simulation_3_stage_pipe.py -l ../log/log_simulation/ -i 'add'
+    2.4 Experimental results statistics
-            $ cd ~/wasim/proof_construction
+            $ cd ~/wasim
-            $ python3 run_script.py -s prop_check_3_stage_pipe.py -l ../log/log_proof/ -i 'add'
-            $ python3 run_script.py -s inv_check_3_stage_pipe.py -l ../log/log_proof/ -i 'add'
+            $ python3 statistc.py
-            )
+        After this step, all the experimental results will be written into the ~/wasim/statistics.log, corresponding to the Table 1 in the paper.

 3. Output files and log files.
     • All of the output traces of states will be stored in ~/wasim/output in pickle format.
     • All running logs will be stored in ~/wasim/log, including log_demo, log_simulation and log_proof for demo, simulation and verification, respectively.
 And each log file will be named with the combination of the execution script and the instruction type.

+4. Helper functions for the useful APIs of WASIM are avaliable.
+You can check the manual through the command help(object) in Python.
+    Here is an example of the helper function:
+    $ cd ~/wasim/symsim_framework
+    $ python3
+    $ import symsim
+    $ help(symsim)
+    Then the usage of symbolic simulator will be demonstrated on the terminal, including classes with attributes and functions with arguments.
+    If you want to exit the helper function, you can press the key 'q', and input the quit() command in Python.

-4. Reproduce Berkeley-abc experiments
+5. Reproduce Berkeley-abc experiments
     Please note here, Berkeley-abc is not our tool.
 We include experiments using Berkeley-abc in this artifact just as a comparison to our tool.
 This is to show our tool is advantageous on certain problems that are typically hard for a hardware model checker.
     $ cd ~/abc/script
-    For each script file in the folder, please repeat the following three commands:
     $ ~/oss-cad-suite/bin/yosys-abc
-    Please replace the <script>.ys in the next command with the script from the current folder (e.g. simple_MAC_no_stall_script.ys), you could hit the 'Tab' key to autocomplete the script name.
-    $ source <script>.ys
+    $ source abc-script.ys
-    Note: for the 4 scripts whose names start with '3_stage_pipe', the proof by Berkeley-abc will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually if you want to exit.
+    Note: all the experiments are integrated in the one script 'abc-script.ys', the Berkeley-abc execution will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually if you want to exit.
-    $ quit